How Moby Grape Rocked San Francisco Scene With Debut LP

 “They chickened out and took that off and put on an orange flag,” Miller recalled.
 “And that wasn’t good enough, because they could still see through that, that it was originally an American flag.
 So then, they made it black.
 And we were insulted, and still insulted … because we’re Americans too.”

 That wasn’t the only blunder.
-When Moby Grape was released in June 1967, Columbia held a big release party at San Francisco’s Avalon Ballroom.
+When Moby Grape was released on June 6, 1967, Columbia held a big release party at San Francisco’s Avalon Ballroom.
 Journalists from around the country were invited to the shindig, which included 10,000 purple orchids dropping from the ceiling (but causing attendees to slip and fall once on the floor) and hundreds of bottles of “Moby Grape” wine (but no corkscrews).

 To make matters worse, three Grapes were arrested for being with underage girls at the end of the night.
 Even though nothing came of the charges – which the musicians claimed were trumped up – the news damaged the band’s reputation.
 In addition to bad press and the stink of bad record label hype, Columbia decided to release five singles simultaneously from Moby Grape on the day of the LP’s release.